CP1401/Practicals/prac_02/README.md

 > [!IMPORTANT]
 > **Before you finish** with this file, "uncomment" your previous code for all programs.
-> Leave the actual comments for headings, but return the rest of the code back to normal.
+> Leave the actual comments for headings and pseudocode, but return the rest of the code back to normal.
 > To do this, select the lines of code and press `Ctrl+/` for each program.
 > Don't waste your time commenting or uncommenting large blocks of code manually by typing or deleting `#` one at a
 > time.
-No :)
+Ain't nobody got time for that :)

 ## Reflection

 In `questions.txt`, type the heading "Reflection" and answer the following questions:

 1. What is your current **career goal**?
-What do you see yourself doing 5 years from now?
+What work do you see yourself doing 5 years from now?
 2. How are your current efforts in this subject helping you achieve that goal?
 3. What can you do differently to improve the value of your time at university as you work towards your goals?